Our new featured Reviewer for November 2019 is Carrie K.

-Would you care to share any personal info with our readers — such as where you grew up, what you read as a child, how long you’ve been with the libraries, etc.?
+Would you care to share any personal info with our readers — such as where you grew up, what you read as a child, etc.?

 How important are books and reading to you, currently?

-What do you enjoy about writing book recommendations?
+What do you enjoy about writing book reviews/recommendations?

 Are there any interesting book- or reading-related stories or bits of trivia in your past that you’d like to share with our readers?

 When I was an exchange student in Costa Rica, when I was homesick, I would go the University library and hunker down in their English language section.
 It was the first time I read Tolkien and really got it.

 Do you have a favorite literary-related website you like to visit or that you’d like to recommend?

 No. I have tried to keep a list on LibraryThing of the books I’ve read, but the discipline needed to keep up with documenting is just not my strong suit. . . . although I do enjoy the magic of scanning the ISBN and having the book appear on my “shelf.”

 Do you use LibraryThing or GoodReads or any other personal library cataloging software to track your reading and/or share it in social media?